GajeraKishan/NaturalLanguageInference/README.md

 # Natural Language Inference on Hindi MNLI Data Set
 ==================================
+In this project we build a tool that performs Natural Language Inference on Hindi Data.
+We used pretrained Language Transformers that have been trained on English Data.
+We the fine tune these transformers on two Hindi NLI Datasets and assess its performance.
+The Language tranformers that we use are RoBERTa, RobERTa-mnli, and XLMR.

 ## 1. Preprocessing the data
 run Hindi_data_prep.py on the Hindi NLI dataset to process the data files and split it into train, test and validation files.